DoktorSAS/sx_discordbot/README.md

-# SXDiscordBot Version 1.0
+# SXAccountManager Version 1.0
     Code Developed by DoktorSAS - Join in Sorex Discord To Report Any BUGS Version 1.0
-    Description: This is a discord bot that allows you to log everything that happens on the server if you use SXAdminTool
+    Description: This is a simple system to manage users who have multiple accounts, this resource provides a very simple registration and login system.
+By adding sx_discordbot you can enable verification of a user via a PIN generated by the resource.
+In fact, if the PIN option is enabled you will be able to log in if and only if you know your PIN that you can request with a command from the bot.
     How to use it?
     1. load the file.sql to create the new needed table
     2. Write on server.cfg the command to start the resource (start resource_name or ensure resource_name)